nokusukun/mite3/README.md

 # mite3
 ---
-An event based chromeium UI library using on CEF Python
+An event based python UI library using CEFPython

 *and asyncio, but I'm bad at that.
 But it works.
 Please don't look at the code.*